Cayley–Dickson construction: Quaternions

 These operators are direct extensions of their complex analogs: if a and b are taken from the real subset of complex numbers, the appearance of the conjugate in the formulas has no effect, so the operators are the same as those for the complex numbers.

 The product of a nonzero element with its conjugate is a non-negative real number:

 As before, the conjugate thus yields a norm and an inverse for any such ordered pair.
 So in the sense we explained above, these pairs constitute an algebra something like the real numbers.
 They are the quaternions, named by Hamilton in 1843.

 As a quaternion consists of two independent complex numbers, they form a four-dimensional vector space over the real numbers.

 The multiplication of quaternions is not quite like the multiplication of real numbers, though; it is not commutative – that is, if p and q are quaternions, it is not always true that pq = qp.

 Octonions

-All the steps to create further algebras are the same from octonions on.
+All the steps to create further algebras are the same from octonions onwards.

 This time, form ordered pairs (p, q) of quaternions p and q, with multiplication and conjugation defined exactly as for the quaternions: